pliniker/mo-gc/README.md

 data structure that is used by a tracing collector.

-Because the GC thread runs concurrently with the application threads without explicitly stopping them to maintain synchronization, all GC-managed data structures that reference other GC-managed objects must be transactional in their updates and persistent.
+Because the GC thread runs concurrently with the application threads without stopping them to synchronize with them, all GC-managed data structures that refer to other GC-managed objects must provide a safe concurrent trace function.

+Data structures' trace functions can implement any transactional mechanism that provides the GC an immutable snapshot of the data structure's nested pointers for the duration of the trace function call.

 [Technical RFC](https://github.com/pliniker/mo-gc/blob/master/doc/Project-RFC.md)
 and [discussion](https://github.com/pliniker/mo-gc/issues/1)